jina-ai/executors/README.md

-> ⚠️ Please do **not** commit your new Executor to this repository.
-This repository is **only** for Jina engineers to better manage in-house executors in a centralized way.
-You *may* submit PRs to fix bugs/add features to the existing ones.

 > 🧭 To develop your own Executor, please use [`jina hub new`](#create-new) and create your own Executor repo.

 # Jina Executors